Who Were Paul Ezra Rhoades’ Victims? How Did He Die?

 Image Credit: Lynne/Find A Grave

 Susan Lee Campbell Michelbacher was born on April 18, 1952, to M. John Campbell and Patricia Loveday in Detroit, Michigan.
 She married Bert Michelbacher on July 17, 1982, and worked as a special education teacher at the Eagle Rock Junior High School in Idaho Falls.
-On March 18, 1987, Susan called her husband to say she was not feeling and was going to school to drop off a lesson plan.
+On March 18, 1987, Susan called her husband to say she was not feeling well and was going to school to drop off a lesson plan.
 Unfortunately, she never returned home and was last seen at a local supermarket.

 The deputies found her body in the sagebrush and lava rock west of Idaho Falls, just off Highway 20.
 She had been sexually assaulted and shot nine times with a .38-caliber revolver.
 Prosecutors accused Paul of abducting her from the supermarket parking lot on March 18 and allegedly forcing her to cash a $1,000 check at a drive-up bank window before raping and killing her.